Long-tailed porcupine

-The long-tailed porcupine (Trichys fasciculata) is a species of rodent in the family Hystricidae.
+The long-tailed porcupine (Trichys fasciculata) is a species of rodent in the family Hystricidae found in Brunei, Indonesia, and Malaysia.
+It is the only species in the genus Trichys.

 It is a brown, rat-like animal covered in bristles except for its head and underneath its body.
-Its long tail can fall off when grabbed by predators, but does not grow back.
-It is the only species in the genus Trichys, and is found in Brunei, Indonesia, and Malaysia.
+Its long tail can fall off when grabbed by predators, but does not regenerate.